edgarfgp/devconflicts.com/content/posts/seeit-sayit-sortit.md

         range: range
 ```

 Now that we know how the code is represented in the compiler.
-We can start by adding a test to validate the existing behavior and from there start modifying some code.
+We can start by adding a unit test to validate the existing behavior.
+This will help us to validate our changes before and after.

 ```fsharp
  [<Fact>]